Orthodoxy: Christianity

 In classical Christian use, the term orthodox refers to the set of doctrines which were believed by the early Christians.
 A series of ecumenical councils were held over a period of several centuries to try to formalize these doctrines.
 The most significant of these early decisions was that between the homoousian doctrine of Athanasius and Eustathius (which became Trinitarianism) and the heteroousian doctrine of Arius and Eusebius of Nicomedia (Arianism).
 The homoousian doctrine, which defined Jesus as both God and man with the canons of the 431 Council of Ephesus, won out in the Church and was referred to as orthodoxy in most Christian contexts, since this was the viewpoint of previous Christian Church Fathers and was reaffirmed at these councils.
 (The minority of nontrinitarian Christians object to this terminology.)

 Following the 1054 Great Schism, both the Western Catholic Church and the Eastern Orthodox Church continued to consider themselves uniquely orthodox and catholic.
 Augustine wrote in On True Religion: "Religion is to be sought…only among those who are called Catholic or orthodox Christians, that is, guardians of truth and followers of right."
 Over time, the Western Church gradually identified with the "Catholic" label, and people of Western Europe gradually associated the "Orthodox" label with the Eastern Church (in some languages the "Catholic" label is not necessarily identified with the Western Church).
-This was in note of the fact that both Catholic and Orthodox were in use as ecclesiastical adjectives as early as the 2nd and 4th centuries respectively.
+This was in note of the fact that both Catholic and Orthodox were in use as ecclesiastical adjectives as early as the 2nd and 4th centuries, respectively.

-Much earlier, the earliest Oriental Orthodox Churches and Chalcedonian Christianity separated in two after the Council of Chalcedon (AD 451), because of several Christological differences.
-Since then, Oriental Orthodox Churches are maintaining the orthodox designation as a symbol of their theological traditions.
+Much earlier, the earliest Oriental Orthodox Churches and Chalcedonian Christianity separated into two after the Council of Chalcedon (AD 451), because of several Christological differences.
+Since then, Oriental Orthodox Churches have maintained the orthodox designation as a symbol of their theological traditions.

-Lutheran orthodoxy was an era in the history of Lutheranism, which began in 1580 from the writing of the Book of Concord and ended at the Age of Enlightenment.
-Lutheran orthodoxy was paralleled by similar eras in Calvinism and tridentine Roman Catholicism after the Counter-Reformation.
+Lutheran orthodoxy was an era in the history of Lutheranism, which began in 1580 with the publication of the Book of Concord and ended with the onset of the Age of Enlightenment.
+Lutheran orthodoxy was paralleled by similar eras in Calvinism and Tridentine Roman Catholicism after the Counter-Reformation.
 Lutheran scholasticism was a theological method that gradually developed during the era of Lutheran orthodoxy.
 Theologians used the neo-Aristotelian form of presentation, already popular in academia, in their writings and lectures.
 They defined the Lutheran faith and defended it against the polemics of opposing parties.
-Reformed orthodoxy or Calvinist orthodoxy was an era in the history of Calvinism in the 16th to 18th centuries.
-Calvinist orthodoxy was paralleled by similar eras in Lutheranism and tridentine Roman Catholicism after the Counter-Reformation.
-Calvinist scholasticism or Reformed scholasticism was a theological method that gradually developed during the era of Calvinist Orthodoxy.
+Reformed orthodoxy or Calvinist orthodoxy was an era in the history of Calvinism spanning the 16th to 18th centuries.
+Calvinist orthodoxy was paralleled by similar eras in Lutheranism and Tridentine Roman Catholicism after the Counter-Reformation.
+Calvinist scholasticism, also known as Reformed scholasticism, was a theological method that gradually developed during the era of Calvinist Orthodoxy.